-A network administrator ensures that an organization’s computer networks—groups of computers that share information with one another—are operating to meet the needs of the organization.
+A network administrator is an IT professional ensures that an organization’s computer networks—groups of computers that share information with one another—are operating to meet the needs of the organization.
 They can maintain and troubleshoot computer networks, and employ security principles to keep networks secure.

 Some tasks you might find in a network administrator’s job description include:

-Installing, configuring, and maintaining network hardware and software such as routers, firewalls, and switches
+Install, configure, and maintain network hardware and software such as routers, firewalls, and switches

 Protect networks from unauthorized users through physical and technical means

-Setting up and maintaining virtual private networks (VPN)
+Set up and maintain virtual private networks (VPN)

 Resolve network connectivity issues for other employees